yugalkishore59/Devoir_of_warrior/README.md

 ### Here is the link -

 # Contributing to the Project
-All the assets used in this project are well organised in the "Assets" folder.
-All the ".catrobat" files exported this summer are in the "Exports" folder.
-The latest export will be placed in the "Released" folder and can also be downloaded from the Catrobat community.
+All the assets used in this project are well organised in the ["Assets"](https://github.com/yugalkishore59/Devoir_of_warrior/tree/main/Assets) folder.
+All the `.catrobat` files exported this summer are in the ["Exports"](https://github.com/yugalkishore59/Devoir_of_warrior/tree/main/Exports) folder.
+The latest export will be placed in the ["Released"](https://github.com/yugalkishore59/Devoir_of_warrior/tree/main/Released) folder and can also be downloaded from the [Catrobat community](https://share.catrob.at/pocketalice/).
 You may download, fix bugs, add new features, and remix this game as you like.